 Notes: This is our favorite spot with its protective cove that makes it good for launching with kids but is quite rocky at low tide.
 We usually paddle from here upwind to the lighthouse and float back.

-• Emma Schmitz Memorial Overlook
+Parking: On the street. - Emma Schmitz Memorial Overlook

 4503 Beach Drive SW